seclution/hetzner_dyndns/README.md

 - `LOG_FILE` – path to the rotating log file (default `app.log`)
 - `LOG_MAX_BYTES` – maximum size of the log file before rotation (default 1048576)
 - `LOG_BACKUP_COUNT` – number of rotated log files to keep (default 3)
+- `API_KEY_FILE` – path to the pre-shared key file used for authentication (default `pre-shared-key/key.txt`).
+The backend creates the file on first start if it does not exist.

 ## Client